slipset/slipset.github.io/_posts/2016-01-29-Planck-and-writing-tests.md

 query files, so I figured that was a nice little project, to add a `fstat` like function to `planck.io`.
-Which, conceptually is quite easy, you run some `stat` like function in the Objective C part of the code, then expose that through a funciton in `planck.io`.
+Which, conceptually is quite easy, you run some `stat` like function in the Objective C part of the code, then expose that through a function in `planck.io`.

 ##Here be dragons!